There are lots of great agencies in New York City. And I've worked for a fair few of them.

 Art - Did I mention I have a master's degree in fine art, specialization photography (done at SVA a few years ago)?
 That means I'm usually pretty up to date what's in New York's galleries, museums and alternative spaces.
 I also make art - I've had group and solo shows of my work in galleries here and in Europe.
 Favorite artists: Gillian Wearing, Darren Almond, Peter Hujar, Boris Mikhailov, Sophie Calle, Stephen Gill and tons more.

 Health, nutrition and public health issues - I care a lot about how we can solve our public health crises through changing behavior patterns and policies.
 I'm not only a voracious reader of the latest science research news but a conflicted self-tracker and experimenter.

 History - I'm a bit obsessed with 20th Century history, especially the World Wars and the post-war period.
 I have read endlessly about it and done personal research and a photographic project.
 It's also the reason I'm a volunteer for Selfhelp, an organization that takes care of Nazi victims living in the New York City area.

 Fashion - I am interested in the intellectual, technical and creative aspects of fashion design.
 I know how to draft and drape my own patterns, make clothes and love designing my own fabrics.

 I love Georgian music and culture and am currently trying to learn the panduri.

-And I generally spend far too much time out hiking and hunting wild mushrooms.
+And I generally spend far too much time out hiking and foraging for mushrooms.